muhammad-gamal11/modern-haven/README.md

 ## Contributing

-We welcome contributions from the community!
+I welcome contributions from the community!
 If you have suggestions for improvements or find any issues, please feel free to open an issue or submit a pull request.